 Classification: ghost town

-Location: Monroe Township, Carroll County – On Rt.
-542 (Lodge Rd.) at the intersection of Lakewood Rd.
+Location: Monroe Township, Carroll County – On SR 542 (Lodge Rd) at the intersection of Fargo Rd

-There’s a village dedication plaque at the corner of Lodge Rd & Lakewood Rd.
-The residents of Atwood were buried at Big Spring (Deep Springs) Cemetery on Rt.
-542 on the north side of the lake & at the Zion Cemetery on Falls Rd. south of Rt.
-542. They are two very old cemeteries but unfortunately their churches are gone.
-The location of the Big Spring Church is now underwater next to the cemetery on the edge of the lake & the Zion Church burned in a grass fire in 1930.
+There’s a village dedication plaque at the corner of SR 542 & Fargo Rd.
+Residents of Atwood were buried at Big Spring (Deep Springs) Cemetery on SR 542 on the north side of the lake & Zion Cemetery on Falls Rd south of SR 542.
+They are two very old cemeteries & unfortunately both churches are gone.
+The location of the Big Spring Church is now underwater next to the cemetery on the edge of the lake & Zion Church was lost in a grass fire in 1930.